 Frequently Asked Questions

 The FlightScope Mevo Plus uses 3D doppler radar to measure various club and ball parameters.
 It can be used indoors and outdoors.
 The use of radar technology means it can be used in direct sunlight or dim lighting conditions.
 It also will not be thrown off by grass flung up with the hit as the photometric launch monitors tend to do.

 How much does a FlightScope Mevo Plus Cost?

 The FlightScope Mevo Plus costs just under $2,000.
 Various distributors offer payment plans and at the time of publishing, there was a 6-8 week shipping lead time.

-Editor's Note: Due to the immense popularity of the Mevo Plus combined with industry-wide disruptions in supply-chain fulfillment, the Mevo+ is currently on back order until mid-May 2020.
+Editor's Note: Due to the immense popularity of the Mevo Plus combined with industry-wide disruptions in supply-chain fulfillment, the Mevo+ is currently on back order until December 2020.
+You literally have to order it now to get it by Christmas.
 Our product links are to reputable websites that we are in daily contact with.
 You can still purchase the product, you will simply be placed in a queue to ensure your Mevo Plus arrives as soon as possible.
 We apologize for the inconvenience.